-Low-code platforms can help you rapidly develop and deploy applications, often in weeks or months rather than the traditional development timeline of years.
+Low-code platforms can help you rapidly develop and deploy applications.
+The duration of the development is reduced to weeks or months.
+Traditionally, the application development time used to consider years or months.
 Measuring the time to market for low-code applications can give you a sense of how quickly your organization is able to turn ideas into reality.

 2. Cost savings:

 Low-code platforms can help you save on development costs by eliminating the need for costly hand-coding.
 By comparing the cost of developing low-code applications with the cost of traditional hand-coding methods, you can get a sense of the cost savings achieved through low-code.

 Low-code platforms can improve your organization’s efficiency and productivity by allowing non-technical users to build applications without needing to code.
 You can get insights into the efficiency of the applications once you track their development lifecycle.
 You can trace how quickly they’re built using the platform builder.